julkot1/YES/README.md

 6585
 ```
 ### IN
-requires no arguments but type of statement is mandatory. .
-Takes input from the console and puts it to `xr`.
+requires no arguments but type of statement is mandatory.
+Takes input from the console and puts it to the `xr`.
 ```
 IN (Char);
 ECHO "%c" (Char) xr;